Battery energy storage plays a key role in enabling the future energy system of the United Kingdom.

 Battery storage will minimise the costs of this transition by reducing the number of new solar and wind projects required to meet this increased peak demand for electricity and the level of investment in strengthening the UK transmission network to transport energy from offshore wind farms to UK homes.

-What is a battery energy storage system, and how do you build one?
+What is a battery energy storage system and how is it built?

-Almost everything is manufactured offsite to reduce construction times and disruption.
-The prefabricated containers housing the batteries and inverters are lifted into place on top of shallow concrete pads, and everything is connected together before final testing.
+Almost everything is manufactured off-site to reduce construction times and disruptions.
+The prefabricated containers housing the batteries and inverters are placed on shallow concrete platforms, and everything is connected before final testing.

-Designing Energy Hubs to ensure safety and minimise neighbourhood impact
+Designing Energy Hubs to ensure safety and minimize the impact on the neighborhood

-Project sites are carefully chosen based on existing visual screening from roads, footpaths, houses and elevated viewpoints.
-This might be existing trees, hedgerows, other buildings, or natural features like slopes and ridges.
-Additional planting typically results in a minimum ten metre wide channel of shrub and tree planting around a site making it practically invisible to local residents and walkers.
-Noise assessments are carried out for all sites and, in built-up areas, planting may be supplemented by an acoustic fence to contain noise within the site.
+Project sites are carefully selected based on the presence of existing visual screens such as roads, paths, houses, and raised viewpoints.
+These screens can include trees, hedges, other buildings, or natural features like slopes and ridges.
+Additionally, additional planting typically creates a green belt at least seven meters wide around the site, making it virtually invisible to local residents and passersby.
+Acoustic assessments are carried out for all sites, and in densely populated areas, planting may be supplemented with a soundproof fence to contain noise within the site.

 We treat each one of our projects as an opportunity to increase biodiversity and strengthen natural ecosystems.
 To deliver on this commitment up to half of the project site is set aside for dedicated ecological enhancements.
 While sustainable practices minimise emissions and materials wastage across the project lifespan.